By Rod Griffith

 That’s the trap.
 By focusing on the smaller picture—bits and bytes—they fail to establish themselves as the most reliable, trustworthy, future-looking expert in their own field.
 And, without that footing, they can’t launch themselves into the relationship-selling space.

-In recent years, we’ve seen many cloud technology providers move toward relationship sales arrangements with their clients.
+In recent years, we’ve seen many cloud technology providers move toward relationship sales arrangements with their customers.
 Fueled largely by the as-a-service (aaS) movement, these providers can offer their customers a broad category of cloud computing and networking services on demand.
 This allows those customers to run their workloads and reap the benefits of the latest networking technology without having to own, operate, and maintain their own data center.

-The technology providers offer oversight by making sure their clients aren’t over-allocated or paying for more resources than they require.
+The technology providers offer oversight by making sure their customers aren’t over-allocated or paying for more resources than they require.
 As newer, faster technologies develop, customers no longer have to upgrade their infrastructure because this is all done by the cloud provider.

 Customers trust the provider to run the backend of their business, monitor usage, control costs, and make suggestions about how they could operate more profitably.
-They’re not just delivering a service; they are proactively looking out for their clients because that is their relationship.
+They’re not just delivering a service; they are proactively looking out for their customers because that is their relationship.
 Eventually we may see this relationship service model trickle into the B2C space for cellular phone, internet, cable television, and other subscription services.

 This article has focused on the macro view of relationship selling, but it’s important to understand that establishing that level of business relationship only comes from many years of developing interpersonal relationships.
-A solution provider earns trust by delivering exceptional service consistently and always going above and beyond for their clients.
-They have to be reliable and gradually integrate themselves into the client work culture so that the transition from solution provider to relationship provider is seamless, comfortable, and mutually beneficial.
+A solution provider earns trust by delivering exceptional service consistently and always going above and beyond for their customers.
+They have to be reliable and gradually integrate themselves into the customer work culture so that the transition from solution provider to relationship provider is seamless, comfortable, and mutually beneficial.

 Like all relationships, they can get sticky at times when strong personalities clash.
 At these times, you’d be wise to focus on your long-term business goals and remember the old adage: The customer is always right.